-Volunteer locally as a way to learn about native plants and help preserve the biodiversity of our region and the health of our planet.
-The following opportunities are listed for your convenience and are NOT SPONSORED by Wild Ones, except when noted.
+Besides volunteering with our organization there are many other ways to volunteer in our community as a way to learn about native plants and help preserve the biodiversity of our region and the health of our planet.
+The following opportunities are listed for your convenience and are NOT SPONSORED by Wild Ones, except when noted:

 Carol Stream Park District Jan Smith Park – Learn about natural wildflowers and prairie grasses and how they grow by becoming a volunteer at this four-acre outdoor native plant museum.
 Volunteers are needed for weeding and caring of the gardens during the growing season.
 Contact Jan Smith at 630-690-0633 or [email protected] if you are interested in volunteering.